HOW WE HELP CANDIDATES

-Our goal at Vanguard Management Group (VMG) is to empower professionals; to help you find and prepare for your next career opportunity!
-VMG Recruiting is uniquely positioned to connect focused, driven professionals like you with terrific opportunities, many of which may be in your own hometown.
+Our goal at VMG Recruiting is to empower professionals; to help you find and prepare for your next career opportunity!
+VMG is uniquely positioned to connect focused, driven professionals like you with terrific opportunities, many of which may be in your own hometown.

 Our recruiting team understands that your needs and your career goals are our principal focus.

-Unlike other recruiting firms who are often interested in hit-and-run placement fees, Vanguard Management Group is committed to building and nurturing long-term relationships with our job seekers.
+Unlike other recruiting firms who are often interested in hit-and-run placement fees, VMG is committed to building and nurturing long-term relationships with our job seekers.
 We provide a highly focused, consultative service.
 Our recruiters are dedicated to delivering only top positions and opportunities to our outstanding network of job seekers.
-Best of all – each one has been in your shoes before and knows exactly where you are coming from!
+Best of all – each one of us has been in your shoes before and knows exactly where you are coming from!

 - Dress professionally, you only get one chance at a first impression